 Are Hygrometers and Humidifiers Necessary?

 When it comes to playing the cello, protecting it from humidity is essential, especially if you live in an area of the United States with extreme climate.
 In some cases, hygrometers and humidifiers are actually built into the cases, while other cases require that you purchase them separately.
 If you aren’t sure what the difference is, hygrometers are devices that measure humidity levels and alert you if your cello is too wet or dry, while a humidifier actually corrects the dryness by releasing small amounts of water into your case in a controlled manner.
 If the case doesn’t come with these already built in, make sure there’s space in the case for a humidifier to be mounted.
-If you aren’t sure if your cello even requires these accessories, speak with your child’s cello teacher or an instrument repair technician for more information.
+Speak with your child’s cello teacher or an instrument repair technician if you aren’t sure if your cello even requires these accessories.

 The Dampit Cello Humidifier protects your cello from damage due to excessive dryness.
 A soft rubber sleeve encloses a special open-cell sponge.
 Simply soak in water, wipe off, and insert through an F-hole.
 Instructions and handy humidity gauge included.
 The Dampit humidifier provides long term humidity protection and guards against your cello cracking and warping.
 Learn More